Call to Schedule Service Today (877) 464-8443

 Do Yellow Jackets Build Nests in the Ground?

+Many species of yellow jackets construct nests both above and below ground.
+Sometimes they will even use abandoned rodent burrows for nests — expanding the cavity as the colony develops.
 For signs of an underground yellow jacket nest, look for small stones and dirt piling up around the opening of a burrow.
 They will also use materials on the ground with available openings, such as railroad ties or concrete blocks.

 Why Do Yellow Jackets Sting?

-All female yellow jackets can sting.
-And they tend to be more aggressive than other stinging insects.
+All female yellow jackets can sting, and they tend to be more aggressive than other stinging insects.
 Yellow jackets can even bite before they sting — grabbing hold of the skin just to get a better grip with their stinger.

 Yellow jackets are a danger to humans because they can sting repeatedly and trigger dangerous allergic reactions.
 Stinging insects send over 500,000 people to the emergency room each year, and yellow jackets can be deadly to people who are allergic.